Arthur Rubinstein: Music and career

 During his time in California, Rubinstein provided the piano soundtrack for several films, including Song of Love with Katharine Hepburn.
 He appeared, as himself, in the films Carnegie Hall and Of Men and Music.

 Although best known as a recitalist and concerto soloist, Rubinstein was considered an outstanding chamber musician, partnering with Henryk Szeryng, Jascha Heifetz, Pablo Casals, Gregor Piatigorsky and the Guarneri Quartet.
 Rubinstein recorded much of the core piano repertoire, particularly that of the Romantic composers.
 At the time of his death, The New York Times in describing him wrote, "Chopin was his specialty ... it was [as] a Chopinist that he was considered by many without peer."
 With the exception of the Études, he recorded most of the works of Chopin.
-In 1964, during the Cold War, he gave a legendary concert in Moscow, with a pure Chopin program.
-He was one of the earliest champions of Spanish and South American composers, as well as French composers of the early 20th century (such as Debussy and Ravel).
+In 1964, during the Cold War, he performed an all-Chopin recital in Moscow.
+He was one of the earliest champions of Spanish and South American composers, as well as French composers of the early 20th century such as Debussy and Ravel.
 In addition, Rubinstein promoted the music of his compatriot Karol Szymanowski.
 Rubinstein, in conversation with Alexander Scriabin, named Brahms as his favorite composer, a response that enraged Scriabin.

 In 1969, the film Arthur Rubinstein – The Love of Life was released; it won the Academy Award for Best Documentary Feature.
 (A later TV special, Rubinstein at 90, highlighted how he had been playing for people for eight decades.)

 By the mid-1970s, Rubinstein's eyesight had begun to deteriorate.
 He retired from the stage at age 89 in May 1976, giving his last concert at London's Wigmore Hall, where he had first played nearly 70 years before.

-Rubinstein, who was fluent in eight languages, held much of the repertoire (and not only that of the piano) in his formidable memory.
-According to his memoirs, he learned César Franck's Symphonic Variations while on a train en route to the concert, without the benefit of a piano, practicing passages in his lap.
+Rubinstein was fluent in eight languages. held He also memorized his own repertoire and that for other instrumental genres.
+According to his memoirs, he learned César Franck's Symphonic Variations during the train journey to the concert he was to perform the work.
+He memorized the music without having a piano available, practicing passages on his lap.
 Rubinstein described his memory as photographic, to the extent that he would visualize an errant coffee stain while recalling a score.

 Rubinstein also had exceptionally developed aural abilities, which allowed him to play whole symphonies in his mind.
 "At breakfast, I might pass a Brahms symphony in my head," he said.
 "Then I am called to the phone, and half an hour later I find it's been going on all the time and I'm in the third movement."
 This ability was often tested by Rubinstein's friends, who would randomly pick extracts from opera and symphonic scores and ask him to play them from memory.